 a.
 How did you get to this place?

 Working in the same role at the same company for over two years now has helped me become comfortable in my job.
-I'm also seen as an asset to the team, which helps me with employment happiness because I feel valued at my workplace.
+I'm also seen as an asset to the team, which helps me with employment happiness because I feel valued at my workplace.b.
+What could make it better?

 A promotion.
 Not just in pay (that certainly helps, though) but also a promotion in job title and responsibilities.
 I believe most employment unhappiness is because too many workers are overqualified for their jobs.
 Millennials especially are typically joining the workforce with a bachelor's degree and only landing entry level positions.
 I've found this to be true in my own experience.
 I have outgrown my role's responsibilities to the point where I am not being challenged by my daily work.
-A promotion in responsibilities would help foster a learning environment to help grow and acquire new skills.
+A promotion in responsibilities would help foster a learning environment to help grow and acquire new skills.9.
+There has been a whole industry created and daily content about job satisfaction and finding your passion.
+Why do you think that is?

 In my opinion their is an industry about job satisfaction because people are not achieving employment happiness.
 Quality jobs are difficult to find because there are countless qualified or overqualified applicants for the same position.
 There aren't enough quality jobs to go around.
 Additionally, the economy is always changing, so sometimes jobs become entirely obsolete, which makes it challenging for workers to follow their passions while also being logical.
 Everyone needs a steady income to live comfortably.
-It's hard to pay the bills and be happy at a job that does not fulfill you.
+It's hard to pay the bills and be happy at a job that does not fulfill you.10.
+Has there been a time in your life you had made a sacrifice or took a risk that pulled on you?
+Do you think it propelled you to go further in your personal or professional life?

 I decided to self-publish my debut novel because I was not successful in finding a literary agent to represent my work.
 Choosing to self-publish was risky because it meant less exposure, less royalties, and more work on myself.
 The entire process taught me many lessons and I don't regret it.
 It was an experience unlike any other.